Amia? hesperia

-Amia? hesperia is an extinct species of bony fish in the bowfin family, Amiidae.
-The species is known from fossils found in the early Eocene deposits of northern Washington state in the United States and southeastern British Columbia.
+Amia? hesperia is an extinct species of ray-finned fish in the bowfin family, Amiidae.
+The species is known from fossils found in the early Eocene deposits of northern Washington in the United States and southeastern British Columbia.
 The species is one of eight fish species identified in the Eocene Okanagan Highlands paleofauna.

 The species has been suggested to possibly belong to either Amia or the extinct genus Cyclurus.
+More recent studies have affirmed it as a basal member of Amia.

 Distribution and paleoenvironment

 Amia? hesperia fossils have been recovered from two locations in the Eocene Okanagan Highlands, the Allenby Formation of the Princeton, British Columbia region and as isolated scales from the Klondike Mountain Formation in northern Ferry County, Washington.
 Both sites represent upland lake systems that were surrounded by a warm temperate ecosystem with nearby volcanism.
 The highlands likely had a mesic upper microthermal to lower mesothermal climate, in which winter temperatures rarely dropped low enough for snow, and which were seasonably equitable.
 The Okanagan highlands paleoforest surrounding the lakes have been described as precursors to the modern temperate broadleaf and mixed forests of Eastern North America and Eastern Asia.
 Based on the fossil biotas the lakes were higher and cooler than the coeval coastal forests preserved in the Puget Group and Chuckanut Formation of Western Washington, which are described as lowland tropical forest ecosystems.
 Estimates of the paleoelevation range between 0.7-1.2 km higher than the coastal forests.
 This is consistent with the paleoelevation estimates for the lake systems, which range between 1.1-2.9 km, which is similar to the modern elevation 0.8 km, but higher.

 Estimates of the mean annual temperature have been derived from climate leaf analysis multivariate program (CLAMP) analysis and leaf margin analysis (LMA) of both the Princeton and Republic paleofloras.
 The CLAMP results after multiple linear regressions for Republic gave a mean annual temperature of approximately 8.0 C, while the LMA gave 9.2 ± 2.0 C. Princeton's multiple linear regression CLAMP results gave a slightly lower 5.1 C, and the LMA returned a mean annual temperature of 5.1 ± 2.2 C. This is lower than the mean annual temperature estimates given for the coastal Puget Group, which is estimated to have been between 15–18.6 C. The bioclimatic analysis for Republic and Princeton suggest mean annual precipitation amounts of 115 ± 39 cm and 114 ± 42 cm respectively.

 In addition to the skeleton from above the Princeton chert layers, and the scales from Republic, Wilson (1977) documented isolated "Amiid" scales from the Horsefly Shales near Horsefly and "Pleasant Valley" near Princeton which were collected in 1906 by Lawrence Lambe.
 Later collections at Driftwood Canyon and the Quilchena site have also reported Amia scales.